epwalsh/obsidian.nvim/README.md

     end,
   },

+  -- If you're using MacOS and your 'Obsidian.app' happens to be in a non-standard location, -- (i.e. not '/Applications/Obsidian.app') you can set the path here. obsidian_app = nil,

   -- Optional, set the YAML parser to use.
 The valid options are:
   --  * "native" - uses a pure Lua parser that's fast but potentially misses some edge cases.
   --  * "yq" - uses the command-line tool yq (https://github.com/mikefarah/yq), which is more robust